Artemmkin/Artemmkin.github.io/_posts/2017-03-13-log-shippers-part1.md

 The Logstash's weakness has always been performance and resource consumption with the default heap size of 1GB.
 We certainly wouldn't want to install it on our small instances.
 In [this](https://sematext.com/blog/2016/09/13/logstash-alternatives/) post on Sematext, it says that based on benchmarks they did Logstash also turned out to be a lot slower than its alternatives like Rsyslog and Filebeat.

 The [Logstash Forwarder](https://github.com/elastic/logstash-forwarder) was introduced to address the problems of the Logstash as a shipper.
 The idea was to split the log shipment and heavy log processing in two separate stages.
 A log shipper would be a lightweight agent, so we could install it on any host.
-All it would have to do is to take the log data and send it to the Logstash without complex processing.
-A Logstash in turn would be installed on a standalone host with enough resources to perform the log processing and transformation we need and persist logs to storage.
+All it would have to do is to take the log data and send it to the Logstash.
+It still could do some processing and data formatting _to make the processing easier for log indexer_.
+A Logstash in turn would be installed on a standalone host with enough resources to perform the log processing and transformation we need and persist logs into storage.

 [Filebeat](https://www.elastic.co/products/beats/filebeat) comes as a [replacement](https://www.elastic.co/guide/en/beats/filebeat/current/migrating-from-logstash-forwarder.html) to Logstash Forwarder and is based on its source code.
 Filebeat is a lightweight shipper written in Go that takes very little resources.
 During my testing, it took about 10-20 Mb of memory which is nothing.